 U.S. litigation may not influence litigation in Spain because both countries have different rules to determine liability and damages.
 However, specific effects must be determined on a case-by-case basis.
-The likelihood of litigation evolving in Spain as a result of U.S. litigation must be assessed also on a case-by-case basis.
+The likelihood of litigation evolving in Spain as a result of U.S. litigation must be assessed also on a case-bycase basis.
 Xavier Moliner has been practising law as a litigation lawyer from more than 30 years.
-In 1997 he founded Faus & Moliner together with Jordi Faus.
-Faus & Moliner is a Spanish boutique law firm specialised in dealing with legal matters typical of the pharmaceutical industry and of other companies which operate in the life sciences sector.
+In 1997, he founded Faus Moliner together with Jordi Faus.
 He regularly advises Spanish, European and U.S. companies operating in the life sciences sector and has extensive experience in public procurement, civil and commercial litigation, and product liability matters.